What to Wear in Copenhagen, Denmark in Fall

 Colorful Totes

-Enjoying a fall holiday in Denmark presents its own unique set of chilly challenges.
+Enjoying a fall holiday in Denmark presents a unique set of chilly challenges.
 This style guide will ensure you’re fully prepared with plenty of outfit inspiration to dress the part in this stylish Scandinavian city!
-With a focus on autumn weather, this guide is best suited to answer the questions of what to wear in Copenhagen in September, October, and November.
+With a focus on autumnal weather, this guide is best suited to answer the questions of what to wear in Copenhagen in September, October, and November.

 Fall Climate in Copenhagen

-Daytime temperatures range from 39°F to 48°F (4°C to 9°C), while nighttime can dip as low as 32°F to 37°F (0°C to 3°C).
-These chilly temperatures mean a warm wool coat is essential—and you’ll likely need gloves, a hat, and scarf as well!
-The cold wind can be quite biting, especially near the point where the protected canals meet the ocean, so windproof outerwear in these blustering coastal areas will be your best friend.
+Daytime temperatures range from 39-48°F (4-9°C), while nighttime can dip as low as 32-37°F (0-3°C).
+These brisk temperatures make a warm wool coat essential—and you’ll likely need gloves, a hat, and scarf as well!
+The cold wind can be quite biting, especially where protected canals meet the ocean, so windproof outerwear in these blustering coastal areas will be your best friend.

-Rain is a pretty common occurrence with 14 to 17 rainy days throughout the month.
-From personal experience I can confirm this is not a light drizzle, but rather a ferocious downpour that can land sideways depending on which direction the wind is blowing.
+Rain is quite a common occurrence with 14-17 rainy days throughout the month.
+From personal experience, I can confirm this is not a light drizzle but rather a ferocious downpour that can fall sideways depending on which direction the wind is blowing.
 Prepare for wet weather by packing waterproof gear like hooded rain jackets and water-resistant shoes before purchasing a cheap umbrella from a convenience store when you arrive.

-The rain also makes the air feel colder than it actually is—especially if you end up soaking wet—so be sure to factor in this added chill when looking at the forecast.
-Light snow can fall towards the end of the month, but regardless you’ll need to pack the same gear whether you’re facing rain or a light dusting of snow.
+The rain also makes the air feel colder than it actually is—especially if you end up soaking wet—so factor in this added chill when looking at the forecast.
+Light snow can fall towards the end of the month, but regardless you’ll pack the same gear whether facing rain or a light dusting of snow.

 Despite the frequent rain, November offers some beautifully clear days with plenty of sunshine.
-On these days the parks and waterfront areas become especially picturesque, making it a great time to explore the outdoors while the crisp cool air prevents smog from forming.
-However, daylight hours are quite limited, with the sun rising around 8:00 AM and setting by 4:00 PM.
-Wake up bright and early to take advantage of the precious 8 hours of light you have at your disposal.
+On these occasions the parks and waterfront become especially picturesque, making it a great time to explore the outdoors as the crisp, cool air prevents smog from forming.
+Daylight hours are quite limited, however, with the sun rising around 8:00 AM and setting by 4:00 PM.
+Wake up bright and early to take advantage of the precious 8 hours of light at your disposal.

 What to Wear in Copenhagen?